sgoldenlab/simba/docs/tutorial.md

 6. `Type of Tracking` allows the user to choose multi-animal tracking or the classic tracking.

 7. `Animal Settings` is the number of animals and body parts that that the pose estimation tracking data contains.
-The default for **SimBA** is 2 animals and 16 body parts ( `2 animals, 16bp`).
-There are a few other - ** yet not validaded** - options, accessible in the dropdown menu.
+Select your pose-estimation body-part configuration from the appropriate drop-down menu.
+If you can't see your species and/or body-part configuration, please create your own *User defined body-part* configuration*.
+Click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/Pose_config.md) for documentation for how to do so.

 8. Click on `Generate Project Config` to generate your project.
 The project folder will be located in the specified `Project Path`.